Get our Newsletter

 Sign up to receive the Pet Perspective, a monthly e-newsletter filled with videos and articles about pet health and other fun topics.

-BluePearl Veterinary Partners’ Medical Officers Advisory Board (MOAB) advises on medical operations for the company.
+BluePearl Veterinary Partners’ Medical Operations Advisory Board (MOAB) advises on medical operations for the company.
 The members of the board are below.

 Dr. Jennifer Welser is Chief Medical Officer for BluePearl Veterinary Partners.
 A board-certified ophthalmologist, Jen has been with BluePearl since the opening of the Manhattan hospital and served as medical director of the three New York City specialty hospitals when they opened in 2006.